Anonymous-CPWS/CPWS/README.md

 Basketball: [link](https://drive.google.com/drive/folders/1Z7Odq8RukYWYkXFEXB9pWD7Td77miLb2?usp=drive_link)

 Our project is built based on Python, Pytorch and Wrench.
-We sincerely thank the efforts from all the researchers!
+We sincerely thank the efforts of all the researchers!

+**Quick examples**

 **Reference**